Brainz Magazine Articles

 The surgery went well and only required one night in the hospital.
 I will be on a liquid diet for a couple of weeks and that is really not so bad.

 What I am leading to is the fact that I have been forced to slow down this week.
 I cannot move or walk fast.
 It hurts!
-My body is telling me to move slow or else.
+My body is telling me to move slowly or else.
 It’s very much like participating in a sustained walking meditation.
 Every movement and step is done deliberately with mindfulness.

 Even though it seems that I have wasted so much of my “vacation week” in recovery, not being able to get out of the house and enjoy my time off as I would have wanted, it has been a time to reflect and practice present moment awareness on a scale that I have not taken the opportunity to do before.

 I am grateful for the chance to slow down and take a fresh, different perspective on my situation.
-The surgery has given me cause to experience life in a contrasting manner.
+The surgery has given me the cause to experience life in a contrasting manner.
 I understand more fully the benefit of slowing down and viewing life in a mindful, deliberate way.

 There may be curves ahead that slow us down on our path but, we should welcome them with open arms.
 Sometimes, the events we consider as negative, ultimately have the most positive outcomes.
 Every day is a learning experience.
 I love life!